 Forest Stewardship Council (FSC) Wood

-- Although not perfect, FSC wood remains the best standard for ecosystem friendly wood barvesting.
-Cost - wood harvesting.
+Although not perfect, FSC wood remains the best standard for ecosystem friendly wood harvesting.
 Cost premiums are much less than they used to be and FSC certified wood is more available than ever.

 Bird Friendly Windows